MichaelBenIsrael/MichaelBenIsrael/README.md

 ## ⚡ About Me
 I'm a 3rd year Software Engineering Student and\
 currently works as a Data Scientist at KLA,\
-and before that I served as a team leader for the Electrical department at IDF.\
+Before that I served as a team leader for the Electrical department at IDF.\
 My dream is to work in a company where I could learn, contribute and be a part of somthing Great!

 ![Logo](https://media.istockphoto.com/vectors/dream-big-silhouette-of-man-with-raised-arms-looking-at-the-open-to-vector-id1252341000?k=20&m=1252341000&s=612x612&w=0&h=F-pFF46SoeCsUVO0HMzhH6W6tBOVRH_1L2x87bgvDiI=)